kensanata/trunk/index.md

    (hopefully this helps you to quickly unfollow them if you made a mistake)

-If you follow all the accounts on the list, and new accounts get added at a later point, you won't automatically follow them.
+If you follow all the accounts on the list and new accounts get added at a later point you won't automatically follow them.
 No automatic updates!

 **Privacy**: We do not store your credentials.
 We use cookies to save your account while you're being redirected.
 These cookies should expire after 60s.

-(Also, since this is the early days, please know that there are downtimes when I'm desperately trying to fix things, probably right now! 😢)